Theboldhog/hello-world/README.md

 That's my first test on Github

-I'm working on y laptop and i want to drint some lipton
+I'm working on y laptop and i want to drinksome lipton